Clothing

-Clothing (also known as clothes, garments, dress, apparel, or attire) is any item worn on the body.
+Clothing (also known as clothes, garments, dress, apparel, or attire) is any item worn on a human body.
 Typically, clothing is made of fabrics or textiles, but over time it has included garments made from animal skin and other thin sheets of materials and natural products found in the environment, put together.
 The wearing of clothing is mostly restricted to human beings and is a feature of all human societies.
 The amount and type of clothing worn depends on gender, body type, social factors, and geographic considerations.
-Garments cover the body, footwear covers the feet, gloves cover the hands, while hats and headgear cover the head.
-Eyewear and jewelry are not generally considered items of clothing, but play an important role in fashion and clothing as costume.
+Garments cover the body, footwear covers the feet, gloves cover the hands, while hats and headgear cover the head, and underwear covers the intimate parts.

 Clothing serves many purposes: it can serve as protection from the elements, rough surfaces, sharp stones, rash-causing plants, and insect bites, by providing a barrier between the skin and the environment.
 Clothing can insulate against cold or hot conditions, and it can provide a hygienic barrier, keeping infectious and toxic materials away from the body.
 It can protect feet from injury and discomfort or facilitate navigation in varied environments.
 Clothing also provides protection from ultraviolet radiation.
 It may be used to prevent glare or increase visual acuity in harsh environments, such as brimmed hats.
 Clothing is used for protection against injury in specific tasks and occupations, sports, and warfare.
 Fashioned with pockets, belts, or loops, clothing may provide a means to carry things while freeing the hands.